javierandres-dev/bit-g02/guides/guide26.md

 - Required tools
 - NodeJS
 - npm
-- Create a new SPA in React
+- Create a new SPA in React with CRA
 - React project structure
 - gitignore file
 - How SPA react works